 National franchise pricing

-Three national brands dominate the dog waste removal market, each with consistent service standards and local franchisees that set regional rates.
+Three national brands own most of the dog waste removal market.
+Each keeps consistent service standards, then leaves it to local franchisees to set the regional rate.

 DoodyCalls